Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-marketplace/smart-contract.rst

 UpdateOperator and add token
 ============================

 Now you are going to sell your NFT.
 In order to do that, you need to give the marketplace permission to transfer the token to a particular address.
-You do this with ``updateOperator()`` function in CIS-2, which is standard function.
+You do this with ``updateOperator()`` function in CIS-2, which is a standard function.
 What you need to be careful about is that you need to call your token contract with its schema.
 Then you should be able to do an ``add()`` operation.
 Go to the sample artifacts and ``update-operator.json`` to change the marketplace address.
 You are allowing the marketplace contract to act on your behalf.
 If you want to test the logic behind it, skip this and try to call ``add()`` directly from the contract.
 It won't work because your token’s state is not updated yet.
 As you can see below, the ``UpdateOperator()`` function updates the state of the token.

 .. code-block:: Rust